 Today in the Tyniec monastery there are both Romanesque and Gothic and unfortunately Baroque elements.
 From the earliest period, the walls of the church have preserved up to about 5 meters high, the wall between the temple and the cloisters with the Romanesque portal and the walls of the refectory.
 The cloisters come from the 15th century, with the exception of the southern arm, which was demolished in the 19th century and then reconstructed.
-The presbytery of the church now also has Gothic forms, as are the walls in the southern and western parts of the monastic complex.
+The chancel of the church now also has Gothic forms, as are the walls in the southern and western parts of the monastic complex.
 Among the Gothic architectural details, there are bas-relief bosses of the vaults in the chapter house and cloisters, a window in the treasury topped with a trefoil, a moulded portal in the west wing, a portal in the southern part of the abbey, and a western portal in the church.
 The abbey still performs religious functions, but its part is open to the public.
 Practical information for tourists can be found on the abbey website here.

 Jarzewicz J., Kościoły romańskie w Polsce, Kraków 2014.